Easy and healthy Pad Thai recipe with chicken

 - 3 tsp fish sauce

 - 2 tbsp chopped peanuts

 - 1 egg

-Chop the (Chineschives in 2 cm pieces.
+- Chop the (Chinese)chives in 2 cm pieces.
 Set a few aside for the garnish.
 Wash the bean sprouts and save half to add at the end.
 Chop the shallots and garlic together.

-Add the (drainenoodles to the wok.
+- Add the (drained) noodles to the wok.
 Quickly stir fry to prevent it sticking to the wok.
 Add tamarind paste, sugar, fish sauce and chili.
 Stir on high.
 If you see a lot of moisture the wok is not hot enough.
 Turn the heat up in that case.

 - Make room for the egg by placing the noodles on one end of the wok.
 Crack the egg and scramble it until almost cooked.
 Stir through the rest of the noodle dish.

 - Sprinkle with white pepper.
 Add bean sprouts and the chives.
 Stir again.